 Press on the door lock switch again or press on the RKE transmitter to lock the doors immediately.

 Automatic Door Locks

-The doors will lock automatically when all doors are closed, the ignition is on, and the shift lever is moved out of P (Park).
+The doors will lock automatically when all doors are closed, the ignition is on, and the vehicle is shifted out of P (Park).